felipecastro-data/customer-churn-prediction/README.md

 # 📉 Customer Churn Prediction

-This project uses machine learning (XGBoost) to predict customer churn based on behavioral and demographic data.
-It includes data cleaning, feature engineering, model training, and Power BI integration to visualize results and key metrics for decision-makers.
+This end-to-end project predicts customer churn using machine learning (XGBoost) and visualizes insights with Power BI.
+It covers data cleaning, feature engineering, modeling, and the creation of a business-ready dashboard to identify key churn drivers and at-risk customer segments.

 ---

 ## 🧠 Problem Statement

-Churn prediction is essential for businesses to retain customers.
-By predicting churn before it happens, companies can take proactive actions to reduce revenue loss.
+Customer churn affects recurring revenue and business growth.
+By predicting churn based on behavioral and demographic patterns, companies can act early to retain valuable customers.

 ---

 ## 🛠️ Tech Stack

-- Python (Pandas, XGBoost, Scikit-learn, Matplotlib)
+- **Python**: pandas, scikit-learn, XGBoost
-- Jupyter Notebooks
+- **Jupyter Notebooks**: EDA, preprocessing, modeling
-- Power BI for final insights dashboard
+- **Power BI**: executive dashboard with interactive insights
-- Git & GitHub for version control
+- **Git & GitHub**: version control and project tracking

 ---